Yves Vladislav

 Yves Vladislav (born 12 May 1998) is a Swiss footballer playing as a midfielder for Serbian side OFK Beograd.

 Born in Allschwil, Vladislav begin playing in Switzerland with the youth teams of Allschwil and Basel.
-In summer 2016 he joined Scottish side Heart of Midlothian.
+In the summer of 2016 he joined Scottish side Heart of Midlothian.
 He made two appearances for Hearts U-20 in the 2016–17 Scottish Challenge Cup.
-During the winter-break he moved to Serbia and joined the youth-team of FK Partizan´s satellite club Teleoptik.
+During the winter break, he moved to Serbia and joined the youth-team of FK Partizan´s satellite club Teleoptik.
 In the following season he joined the first-team, but failed to debut in the league.
 In summer 2018 he moved to another Serbian club, second-level side Sinđelić Beograd.
 With Sinđelić he debuted in the 2018–19 Serbian First League.